How to start a blog in 2025: the complete guide for beginners

 But just the address is not enough.
 In the real world, you cannot have a home or physical business without renting or owning a space.
 This space is what you set up as your house or office, and where you keep your assets.

-In the same way, you cannot build a blog online without having some kind of space to keep the files associated with that blog or website.
+In the same way, you cannot start a blog online without having some kind of space to keep the files associated with that blog or website.

 This service is referred to as web hosting, and the companies which provide this service are called web hosts.